 First found in Norfolk where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 This web page shows only a small excerpt of our England research.
-Another 361 words(26 lines of text) covering the year 1066 is included under the topic Early England History in all our PDF Extended History products.
+Another 361 words(26 lines of text) covering the years 1066, 1721, 1717 and 1720 are included under the topic Early England History in all our PDF Extended History products.

-Another 49 words(4 lines of text) are included under the topic Early England Notables in all our PDF Extended History products.
+Another 91 words(6 lines of text) are included under the topic Early England Notables in all our PDF Extended History products.

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name England, or a variant listed above:

 England Settlers in the United States in the 17th Century

 - John England who was one of the founders of Charlestown Massachusetts in 1620